dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup

 Daily-brushing-routine-for-your-dog

 Dog dental care doesn’t have to be expensive.
-The best dental care for dogs is done at home on a daily basis.
-All you need is a good brush in the correct size and with the right bristle firmness for the size and breed of your dog, a good quality (and tasty) toothpaste and some patience to learn the correct tooth brushing techniques.
+The best dental care for dogs is done at home.
+All you need is a good brush in the correct size and with the right bristle firmness, alongside a good quality (and tasty) toothpaste and some patience to learn the correct tooth brushing techniques.

-You’ll be surprised at the excellent range of fun and innovative dog dental health care products, in different styles, sizes and flavors like peanut butter, chicken and beef.
-With time and patience, your dog will get used to having his teeth brushed and won’t be nervous or aggressive.
-Depending on which breed you have you might find that brushes with angled handles, very soft and gentle bristles or multiple heads can make getting to the furthest corners of your dog’s mouth much easier.
+You’ll be surprised at the excellent variety of fun and innovative dog dental health care products, in different styles, sizes, and flavors like peanut butter, chicken, and beef.
+With time and patience, your dog will get used to having their teeth brushed and won’t be nervous.
+Depending on which breed you have you might find that brushes with angled handles, very soft bristles, or multiple heads can make getting to the furthest corners of your dog’s mouth much easier.
 Fingertip brushes are also very useful.
 Experiment with different brushes and toothpaste to see which your dog prefers and which makes your life easier too!
 Don’t forget to give your dog a food treat after the session as this is likely to result in good behavior the next time you brush their teeth.

 2. Add dental food and food additives to your dog’s food bowl

 Dog dental food comes in special kibble shapes and sizes that help scrub plaque from dogs’ teeth.
-Some brands also come with highly palatable ingredients that reduce stains and buildup of bacteria.
-Be sure to buy a brand that is approved by the Veterinary Oral Health Council’s Seal of Acceptance as this guarantees that they are suited to promote tooth care for dogs.
+Some brands also come with highly palatable ingredients that reduce stains and the buildup of bacteria.
+Be sure to buy a brand that bears the Veterinary Oral Health Council’s Seal of Acceptance as this guarantees that they are suited to promote tooth care for dogs.

 Prescribed dental food

-If you’re finding it hard to provide regular dental care for your dog, you could opt for prescription dental food which you can buy at your veterinarian.
+If you’re finding it hard to provide regular dental care for your dog, you could opt for prescription dental food, which you can buy at your veterinary office.
 These foods are clinically proven to help reduce tooth decay and support effective dog tooth care.
 The food also contains other ingredients that kill disease-causing bacteria, promoting good dental health for dogs and dental care for puppies.

 Dental treats